monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	them.
 More important, it doesn’t really seem like the average student is offered this choice.

+Noah Smith echoes this argument in the second half of his comment, and says that the answer to market failures is government regulation:

+	The health-care market naturally has a lot of adverse selection — people with poor health are more inclined to buy insurance.
+That means insurance companies, knowing its customers tend to be those with poorer health, charge higher prices.
+Also, hospitals could be local monopolies.
+And college education could be costly in part because of asymmetric information — if Americans tend to vary more than people in other countries with respect to work ethnic and natural ability, they might have to spend more on college to prove themselves.
+This is known as signaling.

+	When high costs are due to market failures, interventionist government can be the solution instead of the problem — provided the intervention is done right.
+So the more active governments of countries like Europe and Japan might be successfully holding down costs that would otherwise balloon to inefficient levels.

 Maybe (as the anecdotes above suggest) government is just inefficient relative to private industry?

 	I don’t think so.
 The government handles most primary education and subways, and has